biaslab/biaslab-hugo/content/open-projects/msc-multi-agent-interaction.md

 +++
-title = "MSc graduation project: Intelligent behavior through cooperating agents" date = "2020-05-07T08:50:58+02:00"
+title = "MSc graduation project: intelligent behavior through cooperating agents" date = "2020-05-07T08:50:58+02:00"

-description = "In this project you will study how two active inference agents can cooperate to solve a task." external_link = "" vacancy_id = "multi-agent-interaction"
+description = "In this project you will study how two active inference agents can communicate and cooperate to solve a task." external_link = "" vacancy_id = "multi-agent-interaction"
 +++